 The lane geometry of Mount Vernon Avenue/5th Street and Mount Vernon Avenue/Rialto Avenue would remain the same as under existing conditions.
-Sidewalks on each side of the new bridge would be five feet wide and would meet Americans with Disabilities Act (ADA) requirements for sidewalk width and slopes.
+Sidewalks on each side of the new bridge would be six feet wide and would meet Americans with Disabilities Act (ADA) requirements for sidewalk width and slopes.
+The proposed project will incorporate bicycle facilities within the project limits that are consistent with the City of San Bernardino Bicycle Facilities Master Plan and SBCTA's adopted Non-Motorized Transportation Plan.
+This could be viewed as a beneficial impact given there are no bike facilities currently within the project limits.